-We suggest to begin getting in shape several months before your trip.
+We suggest beginning getting in shape several months before your trip.
 Most Wilderness Corps Volunteers’ begin a moderate program of training that includes walking and upper body strengthening.
 A moderate build up to a more strenuous level of training as the trip date approaches.
 The level of fitness needed for a Trail Crew trip requires regular aerobic exercise for at least one to two hours 4-5 times per week.
 This may include aerobic fitness classes, power walking, running, cycling on hills, hiking with weight (20#) and/or swimming.
 On the weekends, hike several miles with weight on your back or a weight vest.
 Don’t like getting in shape alone?
 Check out your local area for a Meetup group.

 If your trip is at altitude (above 8000-ft.) — being “in shape” does not necessarily guarantee good performance at altitudes, but it helps.